thephez/backup-readme/platform/markdown/tutorial-connect-to-a-network-dash-masternode.md

 The purpose of this tutorial is to walk through the steps necessary to set up a masternode with Dash Platform services.

 # Prerequisites
+- [Docker](https://docs.docker.com/engine/install/) (v20.10.0+) and [docker-compose](https://docs.docker.com/compose/install/) (v1.25.0+) installed
+- An installation of [NodeJS](https://nodejs.org/en/download/) (v16, NPM v8.0+)

+The following is not necessary for setting up a local network for development, but is helpful if setting up a testnet masternode:
 - Access to a Linux system configured with a non-root user ([guide](https://docs.dash.org/en/stable/masternodes/setup.html#set-up-your-vps))
-- [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) (v20.10.0+) and [docker-compose](https://docs.docker.com/compose/install/) (v1.25.0+) installed
-- An installation of [NodeJS](https://nodejs.org/en/download/) (v16, NPM v8.0+)

-> 📘
->
-> More comprehensive details of using the dashmate tool can be found in the [dashmate README](https://github.com/dashevo/platform/tree/master/packages/dashmate).
+## Dashmate

 Use NPM to install dashmate globally in your system:
 [block:code]